-Intern Bukeka Silekwa reflects on a busy year and her Roving Reporters experience so far.
+Intern Bukeka Silekwa reflects on a busy year and her Roving Reporters experience so far in tackling real stuff of life.

 “I have learned that journalism is about more than superficial news.
 It is about life-changing situations.
 It is about people’s lives, about the shaping the way we think about our world, the future for the next generation and beyond.” – Bukeka Silekwa